UMWEDU/umw-study-sync/_areas of study/actuarial-science.md

 <!-- internships -->
 ## Internships
-The[ Department of Mathematics](http://cas.umw.edu/math/student-opportunities/summer-internships/), which hosts UMW's minor program in actuarial science, offers internships at the Naval Surface Warfare Center in Dahlgren, Geico Insurance, and others.
+The[ Department of Mathematics]("http://cas.umw.edu/math/student-opportunities/summer-internships/"), which hosts UMW\'s minor program in actuarial science, offers internships at the Naval Surface Warfare Center in Dahlgren, Geico Insurance, and others.
 <!-- End internships -->

 <!-- honors -->
 ## Honors
-Founded in 1982, the UMW chapter of the [Pi Mu Epsilon (PME)](http://pme-math.org) honorary national mathematics society, promotes scholarly activities in math.
+Founded in 1982, the UMW chapter of the [Pi Mu Epsilon (PME)]("http://pme-math.org") honorary national mathematics society, promotes scholarly activities in math.
 The Mary Washington chapter inducts new members each April.
 <!-- End honors -->

 <!-- requirements -->